Internet Radio Setup – Equipment

 These is what I use to produce my own podcast:

-Samson Q2U USB/XLR Microphone with HP20 Headphones (this is the same as the Audio-Technica ATR2100-USB) This is a great quality but reasonably priced microphone that cannot connect directly to a computer via USB but also supports connecting to a mixer using the included XLR cable.
+Samson Q2U USB/XLR Microphone with HP20 Headphones (this is the same as the Audio-Technica ATR2100-USB) This is a great quality but reasonably priced microphone that can connect directly to a computer via USB but also supports connecting to a mixer using the included XLR cable.
 For a useful description and review of the Samson Q2U, including a video, visit bestpodcastmicrophone.com

 Samson SAGOMIC Go Mic Clip On USB Microphone – White I purchased this tiny microphone to allow me to record my podcast while travelling.
 It connects to a laptop via USB and comes in a travelling pouch.